If you’re looking to start keeping rabbits as pets, you must know the differences between different rabbit breeds.

 They make great pets for families with children; the rare cinnamon rabbit is slightly different from other harlequin rabbits.

 Cinnamon Rabbits are primarily brown or light brown, with some gray areas on their ears and nose.
-Unlike other bunny breeds with large amounts of white hair, cinnamon rabbits have more yellow-brown or dark brown strands.
+Cinnamon rabbits have more yellow-brown or dark-brown strands, unlike other bunny breeds with large amounts of white hair.

 Their ears and nose are typically darker in color, and some believe these rabbits came from the crossbreeding of the New Zealand White and the Siamese breeds.

 In addition to these differences, cinnamon rabbits also have distinct markings on their fur.
-Where other types of bunnies may have black patches, cinnamon bunnies will sometimes have orange patches too!
+Other bunnies may have black patches, but cinnamon bunnies will sometimes have orange patches, too!

 6. Florida White Rabbit

-The Florida White are popular commercial American rabbit breeds, developed in Florida in the 1950s.
+Florida White is a popular commercial American rabbit breed that was developed in Florida in the 1950s.
 This breed crosses the Blanc de Bouscat, Achilles, New Zealand Whites, and Californians.

-The Florida White is docile and easy to handle; it is also a good breeder and mother.
-They are not as sensitive to cold temperatures as other breeds of rabbits, and they can live up to 10 years when cared for properly.
+Florida whites are docile and easy to handle and good breeders and mothers.
+They are not as sensitive to cold temperatures as other breeds of rabbits and can live up to 10 years when cared for properly.

-The Florida White is an excellent choice for a pet rabbit or a meat producer because of their productivity and calmness.
+Florida White is an excellent choice for a pet rabbit or meat producer because of its productivity and calmness.

 7. Harlequin Rabbit